section-engineering-education/engineering-education/content/articles/fcm-with-spring-and-angular/index.md

 ---
 Notifications are a great way to increase user engagement.
 By keeping the users notified of events in your app that interest them, you can keep them coming back to you.
 <!--more-->
 Many apps even rely on notifications as a core feature.
-For example, there are some reminder apps that help you remember important events.
+For example, some reminder apps help you remember important events.
 What would they be without being able to notify you while inactive?
 Either way, sending notifications is an important skill to learn as a developer.

 In this guide, we will be learning how to send notifications to an Angular application.
 To make this possible, we will be using a Spring Boot backend with the help of **Firebase Cloud Messaging**.